michaelchips/michaelchips.github.io/content/about.md

 Outside of all things professional, I also enjoy cars, aviation, listening to music and playing piano & guitar, tinkering with Linux and my IT homelab environment, and making people around me laugh in silly ways.
 I also love learning as much as I can, and sharing my knowledge with others around me.
 I love the colour purple, in case it wasn't already obvious from the website's colours!

 ![Purple!](/images/purple_keyboard_controller.webp)

+_Fun fact: michaelchips is a play on words of microchips, and has nothing to do with the food_

 ---